MingSheng92/realtime-ml-kubernetes/README.md

 This repository contains my journey in learning/refresh memories on building an end to end machine learning system that predicts the cryto price in realtime.

 What I use for this project:
-dev-container: to run this project in container environment package-management : uv, python package mangement and project manager, written in rust and blazing fast. linting & formatting: ruff
+- dev-container: to run this project in container environment
+- package-management : uv, python package mangement and project manager, written in rust and blazing fast.
+- linting & formatting: ruff
-ochestration: kubernetes, kind for cluster management, k9s as ui, dockers
+- ochestration: kubernetes, kind for cluster management, k9s as ui, dockers.
-data-streaming: kafka to load realtime crypto trade data, quixstream
+- data-streaming: kafka to load realtime crypto trade data, quixstream to load in dataframe for data transformation.
+- pre-commits: to setup precommit hooks to perform ruff linting and formatting.

 ##### architecture diagram